Donate to Delectation of Tomatoes

 DT Blog: Pareto Principle and Rare Seeds

-As of this update (November 26, 2023), I am more than 1,700 hours behind with processing seeds, still have >$11,000 of business expenses (credit card) to pay off, am running on continuous sleep deprivation, am doing my best to keep up with seed requests, am 4,000+ hours behind on other tasks (inventory, website work, etc.), and stubbornly do not want to raise prices.
+As of this update (January 12, 2024), I am more than 1,400 hours behind with processing seeds, running on continuous sleep deprivation, doing my best to keep up with seed requests, 4,000+ hours behind on other tasks (inventory, website work, etc.), and stubbornly do not want to raise prices.
 I want my seeds to remain affordable for gardeners around the world, whether they are well off or desperately poor.
 And I'm doing my best to live on under $600 per month (aside from business expenses) -- not an easy challenge in the United States of America.

-Anyhow, the primary reason for suggesting donations, whether one-time or repeating, is to be able to hire someone part-time (preferably full-time) to help in all aspects of the business.
+Anyhow, the primary reason for suggesting donations, whether one-time or repeating, is so that DT will be able to hire someone part-time (preferably full-time) to help in all aspects of the business.
 In theory, an assistant would make everything run more smoothly and efficiently.
-For more insight into the status of Delectation of Tomatoes, please view the "DT Disclosure Statement" published here:
+For more insight into the status of objectives of Delectation of Tomatoes, please view the "DT Disclosure Statement" published here:

 DT Shared Files